input-output-hk/essential-cardano-content/content/article/a-list-of-community-built-developer-tools-on-cardano.md

 *   [Stampd.io](//Stampd.io): a set of tools for blockchain timestamping and NFT creation.

-*   [Tangocrypto NFT Studio](https://www.tangocrypto.com): An easy-to-use NFT minting platform that allows creators to upload their collections and sell them.
+*   [Tangocrypto NFT Studio](https://www.tangocrypto.com/): An easy-to-use NFT minting platform that allows creators to upload their collections and sell them.
 It doesn't require any technical knowledge and it gives sellers all the details about the sales, like income, fees, and transactions.

+## NFT displaying tools

+*   [NFTCDN](https://nftcdn.io/): A low-code service used to display Cardano NFTs on websites and apps eliminating the need for large up-front development and infrastructure investments.
+Using our high-performance NFT Content Delivery Network and innovative media optimisation tools, we aim to achieve the best end-user NFT viewing experience for speed, security and reliability.

 ## Smart contract platforms